Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 the situation should not change much with the first release of Ivy.
 The bundles should be roughly the same sizes (or even slightly bigger) as they are with View Engine.
-The Angular team will have time to focus on that once they are sure that there is no regression with Ivy, and we can hope for smaller bundles in every cases in the future.
+The Angular team will have time to focus on that once they are sure that there is no regression with Ivy, and we can hope for smaller bundles in every case in the future.

 ## Runtime performances

 Ivy has no particular focus on performances, at least not in the first release.
-It has been designed to be very efficient memory-wise, some mecanics have been improved, and it's still designed to avoid mega-morphic calls, but overall you should not see big improvements or losses.
+It has been designed to be very efficient memory-wise, some mechanics have been improved, and it's still designed to avoid mega-morphic calls, but overall you should not see big improvements or losses.
 If you spot some performance loss, the team will probably be very happy to hear about it.